jpmec/shepherdpy/README.md

 ------------------------------------------

 You can use the -s option to start the clients before the server.
-The -s option defines the number of seconds each client will wait between connection attempts.
+The -s option defines the number of seconds each client will sleep between connection attempts.
 This allows you to run

 ```bash